 The Thompson Center Compass

 The follower is returned by a spring wrapped around the axis similar to the ejection port cover of an AR-15.
 Unfortunately, the magazine is the weak point of the platform.
-The magazine is disassembled by removing the rear plate, but in what can only be described as the genius of an ITT Tech fastener engineer, the plate is retained solely by friction.
-When, not if, the plate deforms or is partially removed the spring slides off the follower, leaving the magazine mostly functional except for the last round.
+Disassembly is simple: Push the magazine backplate and it slides pops right off, retained by nothing more than the friction of the half dozen sub-1mm protrusions from the mag body.
+When, not if, the plate deforms or is even partially removed the spring slips off the follower, which leaves the magazine semi-functional – if half capacity counts.
 Tap the back of the magazine on a surface to evenly seat the rounds and there’s a good chance your place will come off too.
-If the spring is wound one extra time the backplate will even find itself spontaneously ejected.
-Fortunately the fix is fairly simple and requires no tools, magazines are cheap and plenty, and the rifle can be single loaded without difficulty.
+I hope you weren’t counting on additional magazines, because the rifle comes with only one and storing a magazine loaded outside of the rifle is a surefire path to rapid unplanned disassembly.
+Should you find yourself needing to reassemble the magazine it’s a fairly simple process: If the spring is wound one extra time the backplate will spontaneously eject itself, so rewind minus one turn and you’re good.
+Otherwise, it’s a fairly straightforward and reliable platform.